 With the adaptation for the requirements of ship propulsion of the steam engine as used on land, the earliest boilers also followed “land” practice.
 They were generally of the round-

 Such boilers were intended for use with steam engines worked by atmospheric pressure.
 They therefore carried only five or six pounds of steam to the square inch.
 They were only strong enough to carry the weight of the water they contained and were externally fired.
-The flues were of brick and sometimes a brick funnel was used such as that in Baird’s steamer, illustrated on page 299.
+The flues were of brick and sometimes a brick funnel was used such as that in Baird’s steamer, illustrated in the chapter ”Marine Engines and their Story -

 The land boiler was soon improved by the use of internal furnace flues, and its application to marine purposes produced the well-